shribadiger/bazelbuild/README.md

      1. The primary unit of code organization in a repository is the package.
 A package is a collection of related files and a specification of how they can be used to produce output artifacts.
      2. This folder will contain the *BUILD* and *BUILD.bazel* file.
 Its holds all other folders which required for build.
+* **Target**:
+     1. A package is a container of targets, which are defined in the package's BUILD file.
+Most targets are one of two principal kinds, files and rules.
+     2. Files are further divided into two kinds.
+Source files are usually written by the efforts of people, and checked in to the repository.
+Generated files, sometimes called derived files or output files, are not checked in, but are generated from source files.